B safe. B Well. B Love.

 Caitlin - Solis-Cohen Elementary School, Philadelphia

-"I liked the program because the acting we did and when we had to help Granny Goose catch the duck and hunt the bunny rabbit.
+"I liked the program because the acting we did and when we had to help Granny Goose catch the duck.
 I like the poetry too because it was great poetry."

 Dunbar Elementary School